 But on the other hand, there’s only one captain on the ship and that captain is you, isn’t it?

 Yes, that’s why you’re conducting.
-You’re not the composer, you’re the conductor.
+You’re not the composer; you’re the conductor.

 Well, it doesn’t take a nuclear physicist to look at a young Harrison Ford and know he was going to be a gigantic star.
 Look at DiCaprio when he was starting, or look at Jennifer Lawrence.
 She’s still so young and such a great and wonderful actress.

-But casting him in a romantic drama while he was known as an action hero, that was pretty unexpected?
+But casting him in a romantic drama while he was known as an action hero, was pretty unexpected?

 I don’t know, making a film is always a risk, you know.
-I mean, not when you’re making “Iron Man 4”, but with all the other films you take a risk.
-“Brokeback Mountain”, that’s taking a risk.
+I mean, not when you’re making “Iron Man 4,” but with all the other films, you take a risk.
+“Brokeback Mountain,” that’s taking a risk.
 Made by a wonderful Ang Lee who came from “Crouching Tiger, Hidden Dragon” [2000, a.k.a.
 “Wo hu cang long”].
 It’s incredible!
 And when I mentioned great directors, I think I forgot maybe the greatest living director, Alfonso Cuarón.
 To make “Y tu mamá también” , “Children of Men” , or “Gravity” … When [screenwriter] Charlie Kaufman did “Being John Malkovich” , that was also a huge risk he was taking.

-When looking at your work as a cinematographer and locations that you use, recently I saw “Enemies Closer” again, and there’s your incredibly beautiful photography which is set in the woods at night…
+Recently I saw “Enemies Closer” again, and there’s your incredibly beautiful photography which is set in the woods at night…

 …you’ve got it.
 I mean, that’s about as difficult as it can get, while the picture was shot in twenty-four days.
 It was very complicated and ambitious stuff.
 That, and a building with a lot of windows, high up, you try to avoid that, because the light is going to change all the time.
 Small spaces are difficult too.
 Somebody once wrote about me that I am known for using natural light.
 And I thought, ‘Where do you find natural light on a sound stage?’
 Because that’s what I like: I like building stuff.
-“Outland” for example was entirely shot on a soundstage, I loved it.
-But some locations are very beautiful, so in that case you go on location.
+“Outland,” for example, was entirely shot on a soundstage; I loved it.
+But some locations are very beautiful, so in that case, you go on location.

 Do you the final word in every decision when you’re making a film?

 Yes.
 The script arguments are over before you start shooting, but on the other hand, you don’t have to win everything.
 If I am really in doubt about it and an actor wants to try something different, my answer is, ‘Okay, we’ll shoot the way I want, and then we’ll shoot it the way you want, and we’ll look at it together.’
 I love actors.
 It takes incredible courage to do what they do, so I only want to create a place where they can feel very brave, and the braver they feel, the more chances they’ll take.
-One of the advantages that I have as a cinematographer, is that actors know I want to make them look good.
+One of the advantages that I have as a cinematographer is that actors know I want to make them look good.
 There’s a certain chemistry about that.